KQM-git/TCL/characters/geo/noelle.md

 ### Whiteblind

-Due to Sweeping time snapshotting, the full bonus from Def will not be gained unless you have all stacks active when activating burst.
+Due to **Sweeping Time**'s DEF conversion snapshotting, the full bonus from DEF will not be gained unless you have all stacks active when activating burst.

 ## Full Talent Values